Kim Nguyen helped launch TheDenverChannel in January 2001.

 It's ironic that her career now centers on computers and technology because when she was growing up, she was adamant that she would be different from everyone else in her Silicon Valley family.
-She told her mom (who had worked at Intel), her five engineer brothers and her computer-programming sisters that the last thing she wanted to do was get into the science field and learn more about computers, especially when that danged thing would always crash at the most inopportune moment.
-(Read: just as the inveterate procrastinator was cramming to finish a paper.)
+She told her mom (who had worked at Intel), her five engineer brothers and her computer-programming sisters that the last thing she wanted to do was get into the science field and learn more about computers, especially when that danged thing would always crash at the most inopportune moment (In other words: just as the procrastinator was cramming to finish a paper).

 But now she's eating her words.

 If you have story suggestions or a comment or question about the Web site, feel free to e-mail her at kim@TheDenverChannel.com.

 Awards: National Edward R. Murrow Award: 2012 for Best Website; Regional Edward R. Murrow Award: 2011, 2012, 2014 for Best Website; Colorado Associated Press Best Website 2008, 2009; Colorado Broadcasters' Association Best Website 2003, 2009; Associated Press Television and Radio Association Best News Site 1999 (Channel2000).